JordanMajd/jordanmajd.github.io/article/2019_12_13_farming_dittos_for_fun_and_profit.md

 - Where to find Ditto's den.
 - How to force a purple beam to spawn Ditto.
-- How to reroll a 5 star Ditto.
+- How to reroll a 4 or 5 star Ditto.
 - How to check IVs.
 - How to host a raid.